 When using art therapy, an individual will be encouraged to express and explore problems and issues through the medium of art.
 No previous experience or skill with art is required.
 As feelings and conflicts are channeled through pictures, sculptures or paintings, they can be expressed and explored in new and novel ways, bringing clarification to problems that previously have not been able to be put into words.

 A Cognitive Behavioral intervention will help a person examine how their faulty thoughts and reasoning can negatively affect their feelings and behaviours.
 This approach can be very helpful with conditions such as Obsessional Compulsive Disorder, Depression and Anxiety.

 As a member of the British Association of Counselling and Psychotherapy (BACP), I closely follow the organisation's Code of Ethics and Practice making sure that the service I deliver adheres to its principles and guidelines with respect to such issues as client confidentiality, client safety, client autonomy, counsellor competence and record-keeping.

 Training, qualifications & experience

-In 1995 I trained as an Integrative Counsellor and Psychotherapist at the University of Central England, completing a Masters in 1999.
-Since completion I have gained 13 years of experience as a counsellor and psychotherapist, working with children and adults, in both private practice and the public sector (NHS) - working with a wide variety of issues and conditions, such as anxiety, depression, obsessional compulsive disorders and marital problems.
+Master of Science in Counselling and Psychotherapy (1995-1999) - University of Central England.
+This course specialised in Integrative Counselling and Psychotherapy.
+I have gained many years of experience as a counsellor and psychotherapist, working with children and adults, in both private practice and the public sector (NHS) - dealing with a wide variety of issues and conditions, such as anxiety, depression, PTSD, obsessional compulsive disorders and marital problems.